-“Writing block” is a known problem and touches even the great ones.
+Writer’s block is a known problem and touches even the most genius and famous writers.

-These tips are not a panacea.
+These tips – though they come from famous writers – are not a panacea.
 And of course, they don’t cover all the internal demons that writer faces on their way to finishing the book.
 But this is a valuable experience of those who found a way to continue sharing their knowledge and craft with the whole world.
 And it will definitely help you in your fight with procrastination.

 Featured image: Ernest Hemingway at “La Consula”, Bill Davis’ estate in Spain, 1959.
 Photograph by Mary Hemingway, in the Ernest Hemingway Photograph Collection, John F. Kennedy Presidential Library and Museum, Boston.